Competitive Research Grants to Develop and Validate Innovative Methods and Metrics for Agriculture and Nutrition Actions

 The proposed research is expected to generate innovative and high quality methods, metrics and tools for application in the short to medium term for improving agriculture and food systems’ contributions to nutrition and health in low and middle income countries.

-Applications were reviewed in two main stages:
+Applications will be reviewed in two main stages:

 1) Review of concept memos:

-The following criteria were applied:
+The following criteria will be applied:

-- scientific excellence
+- scientific excellence and originality

 - development relevance

 - translational value

 Only those shortlisted will be invited to submit a full proposal.